Using the Accelerometer

 - Challenge: Low Pass Filter

-Some games use an accelerometer to create games a user can control by tilting the device.
-One famous example is the Labyrinth game.
+Some developers use a device's accelerometer to create games a user can control by tilting the device.
+One famous example is a "labyrinth" game.

 You can access accelerometer data through a trio of blocks under the User Input > Mobile category in the Design Mode Palette.